FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-step-4{ts:line-numbers}

+5. Executing a Contract Call

-5. And finally we can execute a contract call
+Now that the contract is deployed, you can execute contract calls.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-step-5{ts:line-numbers}

-For richer TypeScript-backed Fuel usage, learn how to [generate types from ABI](../abi-typegen/generating-types-from-abi.md)
+For a more comprehensive TypeScript-backed Fuel usage, learn how to [generate types from ABI](../abi-typegen/generating-types-from-abi.md)